Jennifer Botterill

-Jennifer Botterill (born May 1, 1979) is a Canadian former women's hockey player and current hockey broadcast television analyst who played for Harvard University, the Canadian national team, the Mississauga Chiefs, and the Toronto Aeros.
+Jennifer Botterill (BAH-ter-ill; born May 1, 1979) is a Canadian former women's hockey player and current hockey broadcast television analyst who played for Harvard University, the Canadian national team, the Mississauga Chiefs, and the Toronto Aeros.
 She entered the ice hockey world after starting in the sport of ringette.

 During her ice hockey career as a player, Botterill assisted on the game-winning goal in her final international game, Canada's 2–0 win over the United States for the gold medal in the 2010 Winter Olympics.
-She serves as a studio analyst for Sportsnet and Hockey Night in Canada telecasts in Canada and as a colour commentator and studio analyst for TNT in the United States.
+She serves as a studio analyst for Sportsnet telecasts in Canada and as a colour commentator and studio analyst for TNT in the United States.
 Botterill was inducted into the Hockey Hall of Fame in 2025.

 Playing career

 Botterill was born to Doreen McCannell and Cal Botterill.
 Her mother, Doreen, competed in the 1964 and 1968 Winter Olympics for Canada in speed skating.
 Her father, Cal, is a sports psychologist who has advised NHL teams and works with Canadian Olympic athletes.
 Botterill's brother, Jason Botterill, is the general manager of the Seattle Kraken.
 Previously, he played for and managed the Buffalo Sabres.

 She was raised by her family in Winnipeg, Manitoba.
 In high school, she attended the National Sport School.
 Botterill eventually graduated with Honours from St. John's-Ravenscourt School in Winnipeg.

 Botterill graduated from Harvard University in 2003 with a B.A.
 Psychology (with Honors).
 On May 5, 2012, she married hockey coach Adrian Lomonaco, and is a coach at the Toronto Hockey School.